SANSA-Stack/SANSA-Stack/sansa-spark-jakarta/README.md

 ## sansa-spark-jakarta

+Use the profile `jakarta` to perform shading from `javax` to `jakarta`.

+`mvn -Pjakarta package`

+This module is a temporary fix and will become obsolete once spark moves to the jakarta packages.

 This module builds a shaded version of the artifact `org.apache.spark:spark-sql_2.12` based on jakarta servlet api 5.0.0.
 Exclude `org.apache.spark:spark-sql_2.12` when including this artifact.